Article by Andrew Brown

 Sahm’s death sent me back where I had actually started from: a phone number stumbled across at random in the Texas Music Industry Directory for Emil “E.J.”
 Henke in San Antonio.
 That Henke was listed at all was amazing -- the veteran music man had flown so far under the radar for so many years that many assumed he was dead.
 Henke had not been one of the more flamboyant record producers Texas had produced.
 Age had also caught up with him.
 During our initial conversation, I wasn’t sure if I was communicating with a human or a backwards tape loop running on low batteries.
 Monosyllabic grunts affirmed or denied my questions.
 Hospital schedules were mulled over.
 Somehow I was able to clarify that yes, Henke still had tapes for the Doug Sahm sessions he claimed to have produced (falsely, as I later discovered), and perhaps he’d be interested in licensing these to a reissue label.
 A brief moment of clarity, then back to hospital schedules.

 This was going to take some work.
-Two or three trips to visit a super-cranky wheelchair-bound man in his late sixties later, I still knew only slightly more on Harlem Records than when I’d started.
+Two or three trips to visit a wheelchair-bound man in his late sixties later, I still knew only slightly more on Harlem Records than when I’d started.
 Henke, easier to communicate with in person, was no less remote and defensive when specific questions were posed to him that he didn’t wish to answer.
 The only reason he agreed to speak with me at all was because Norton had paid him for the rights to use his Sahm tapes for the reissue, which came out in 2000.
 Some of E.J.’s comments were indeed laced with real insight, even occasional humor, yet giant areas of unknowingness remained.
 “Joe handled that,” would go his stock answer for most questions I had about the operation of Harlem.
 “I was gone.”
 It finally appeared that Harlem would indeed have to remain buried in a hazy, distant past.
 Henke’s death a couple of years later, in 2002, reaffirmed this view.

-Not so fast.
+What happened next was completely unexpected.
 Within a year or two of Henke’s passing, former San Antonio disc jockey Henry Carr – a name Henke never mentioned to me – emailed, revealing more details about the Harlem label than I had ever thought possible, especially now.
 Most telling was his explanation why Henke had been so vague and defensive about the Harlem era: he had been imprisoned in Leavenworth Federal Penitentiary for most of that period.
 It can be safely said that Henke’s role in the label was far more minor than his attempts to rewrite history made them appear.
 Anthony and Carr did most of the recording, financing, and promoting; Henke assisted with some initial capital, and little else.

 In addition to Carr, veteran San Antonio saxophonist/bandleader Charlie Alvarado – who recorded eight singles with Anthony on Harlem and various other labels – has stepped up to help fill in the blanks.
 A few frustrating gaps and questions still remain, but thanks to these two men we can now bring closer into focus the true story of the daring experiment that was Harlem Records.